Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All: Details on

 The next theorem shows an even more fundamental limitation of only asking DQs.
 Specifically, asking only DQs can result in low efficiency, \textit{even} in the limit where we ask \textit{all} possible DQs.

-\begin{theorem}[Restatement of \Cref{thm:DQsNotSufficient}] A DQ-based auction cannot guarantee even $55$\% efficiency, even if it asks all (unaccountably many) possible DQs (i.e., a DQ for every price vector in $[0,\infty)^m$).
+\begin{theorem}[Restatement of \Cref{thm:DQsNotSufficient}] For every $\epsilon>0$, there exist infinitely many instances of auctions for which no combination\footnote{We want to emphasize that \Cref{thm:DQsNotSufficient} holds for any combination of DQs, even combinations consisting of all (uncountably many) possible DQs (i.e., a DQ for every price vector in $[0,\infty)^m$).
+For these auction instances, even an oracle with complete knowledge about everything and infinite computational abilities could not ask any combination of DQs resulting in a more efficient allocation (see \Cref{rem:EvenOracleCanNotFindEfficientDQs}). \Cref{thm:DQsNotSufficient} implies that no DQ-only mechanism can guarantee an efficiency above 55\%.} of DQs can achieve an efficiency above $50\%+\epsilon$.
 This remains true even if the bidders additionally report their true values for all bundles they requested in those DQs. \end{theorem}